-When someone dies and it falls to you to become the executor of the estate you can save a lot of money by doing yourself the probate without using a solicitor.
+When someone dies and it falls to you to become the executor of the estate, you can save a lot of money by doing the probate yourself without using a solicitor.

 You have to apply for this relief and know how to go about doing so.

 Solicitors are very costly and sometimes can drag out the whole process therefore making it rather longer than you would wish, but be aware they are costly because they know their business when it comes to claiming relief that might be owed.